0chain/gosdk/README.md

 4. Run the executable

         ./sdkversion
-5. If it prints the gosdk version installed then setup is complete.
+5. If the setup process completed successfully, the command will return the installed SDK version.

 ## Mobile Builds